libsabl/storage-pool-js/README.md

 Implementations of `StorageTxn` should return `StorageMode.txn` for their `mode` property.

 #### `commit`
 Commits and closes the transaction.

-**If ctx is canceled**: The commit is immediately aborted, if possible, and instead the transaction is rolled back.

 #### `rollback`
 Rolls back and closes the transaction.

-**If ctx is canceled**: Nothing happens, as the transaction is already rolling back. ctx is still provided for state and dependency injection.

 ## Concepts